Face Anti-Spoofing by Learning Polarization Cues in a Real-World Scenario: Abstract

 \section{Abstract}

 Face anti-spoofing is the key to preventing security breaches in biometric recognition applications.
 Existing software-based and hardware-based face liveness detection methods are effective in constrained environments or designated datasets only.
 Deep learning method using RGB and infrared images demands a large amount of training data for new attacks.
 In this paper, we present a face anti-spoofing method in a real-world scenario by automatic learning the physical characteristics in polarization images of a real face compared to a deceptive attack.
-A computational framework is developed to extract and classify the unique face features using convolutional neural networks and SVM together.
-Our real-time polarized face anti-spoofing (PAAS) detection method uses a on-chip integrated polarization imaging sensor with optimized processing algorithms.
-Extensive experiments demonstrate the advantages of the PAAS technique to counter diverse face spoofing attacks (print, replay, mask) in uncontrolled indoor and outdoor conditions by learning polarized face images of 33 people.
-A four-directional polarized face image dataset is released to inspire future applications within biometric anti-spoofing field.

 \keywords{Face Anti-spoofing; Polarization Imaging; Biometrics}